-Materials stored in fibre drums, bags or boxes should be stored off the floor e.g. on pallets.
+Materials stored in fibre drums, bags or boxes should be stored off the floor e.g. on wooden heat treated or plastic pallets.
 Materials (e.g. in steel drums) may be stored outside if their identification remains guaranteed and if the material is not adversely affected by such storage conditions.
-Before opening these containers they should be cleaned appropriately.
+Before bringing the material into a controlled area and/or before opening these containers they should be cleaned appropriately.